Phillip Injeian Violin Shop

 Located in Pittsburgh’s bustling Cultural District, Phillip’s shop has been providing musicians with the finest instruments and services for decades.
 Phillip is well known for his superior violinmaking and setup abilities that attract hundreds of string players from all over the world.

 Shop hours are 10am-6pm Tuesday-Friday and 10am-3pm on Saturdays.
-Walk-ins are welcome but appointments are generally preferred.
-Call the shop or fill out an appointment request form so that we may provide you with the best possible services.
+Walk-ins are welcome but appointments are preferred.
+Call the shop or fill out an appointment request form so that we may provide you with the best possible service.
 We look forward to meeting you!

 Upcoming Local Concerts